MukitCSTE/UVicSENG360Labs/lab02/index.md

 # Part 0: Command Logging #

 Create a new file named `log.txt`.
 As you go through this lab, please copy the commands you executed in the terminal here.
+You may also use the `history` command for this log at the end of the lab.

 # Part 1: Public/Private Key Creation #